This spot has been added by

 A tripletail wrasse (terminal phase) in Petani Beach

 Several species of pufferfish, boxfish and porcupinefish are easily approached.
-A few bluespotted ribbontail rays hide under the overhangs, and small blacktip reef sharks are frequently seen swimming over the corals.
+A few bluespotted ribbontail rays hide under the overhangs.
+Small blacktip reef sharks are frequently seen swimming over the corals.

 Longfin batfish in Petani Beach